Toucaan/toucaan.docs/blog/2022-08-10-intrinsic-web-design/index.md

 ![Total Banchod Toucaan](./toucaan-total-banner.jpg)

 To wit, Toucaan is a **stack-agnostic vanilla styling framework for mobile apps and the web**.
 Meaning it doesn't require javascript or any other frontend library to operate.
-And can be used to design intrinsically tuned web apps and native-like mobile apps using the web stack.
+And it can be used to design intrinsically tuned web and mobile apps using the web stack.

 It is very easy to [get started](/docs/getting-started) with Toucaan.